 Within the River Park and Shared Parks and Open Space, several lighted sports fields and courts are proposed.
 These sports fields include soccer and baseball fields, as well as basketball and tennis courts.
 These fields and courts would be set back a minimum of 100 feet from the San Diego River.
-With lighting design and shielding devices internal to the luminaire, there should be no light spillage into the River Corridor Area, and lighting should be directed away from sensitive areas to ensure compliance with the MSCP's Land Use Adjacency Guidelines.
+With lighting design and shielding devices internal to the luminaire, there should be nowill be very little light spillage into the River Corridor Area, and lighting should-will-be directed away from sensitive areas to ensure compliance with the MSCP's Land Use Adjacency Guidelines.
 For security purposes, trails within the River Park would have nighttime lighting.
-Similar to the sports fields, lighting would be shielded, low lights with directional LEDs so there is very little light spill.
+Similar to the sports fields, lighting would be shielded, low lights with directional LEDs so there is very little-light spill.
 The trail closest to the river is generally 100 feet from the river and at the closest point is approximately 86 feet.
 The installation of the River Park and Shared Parks and Open Space will provide a natural buffer between the Stadium, commercial, and residential buildings and the San Diego River and Murphy Canyon Creek.
 Lighting will be directed away from the San Diego River and Murphy Canyon Creek.

 Increased Human Activity.
 The proposed project includes the replacement of the SDCCU Stadium and additional development of a mixed-use campus with office, retail, parks/recreation, hospitality and residential uses.
 A River Park and Shared Parks and Open Space is planned along the southern project border with the San Diego River.
 While the current use is an existing stadium that receives regular use by people, the proposed project would result in an increased population within the Mission Valley Community Plan area of approximately 8,510 residents and approximately 6,000 permanent employees (Dudek 2019b).
 Increased human activity could result in the potential for trampling of vegetation and soil compaction outside of the impact footprint, and could affect the viability and function of suitable habitat for wildlife species.
-An increased human activity can deter wildlife from using habitat areas near the proposed project footprint, particularly if people go into the San Diego River or Murphy Canyon Creek.
+An increased human population increases the risk for damage to suitable habitat for wildlife species.
+In addition, increased human activity can deter wildlife from using habitat areas near the proposed project footprint, particularly if people go into the San Diego River or Murphy Canyon Creek.